Orc: Warcraft

+Orcs are an important race in Warcraft, a high fantasy franchise created by Blizzard Entertainment.
+Several orc characters from the Warcraft universe are playable heroes in the crossover games Heroes of the Storm, developed by Blizzard Entertainment.

 Warhammer

 Games Workshop's Warhammer universe features cunning and brutal orcs in a fantasy setting, who are driven not so much by a need to do evil as to obtain fulfilment through the act of war.
 In the Warhammer 40,000 series of science-fiction games, they are a green-skinned alien species, called Orks.